sank1306/Netflix-Clone-frontend/README.md

 # Netflix-Clone-frontend

-Creating netflix clone by using only native vanilla css and basic Html author - Sanket Kamble
+Creating netflix clone by using only native vanilla css and basic Html <br>
+author - Sanket Kamble